beatobongco/UI-Kata/README.md

 # UI Kata

-Tiny UI exercises performed by prompted by looking at the top entry of [Designer News](https://www.designernews.co/), taking one simple design element you find interesting and either replicating it or using it as inspiration for your own creation.
+Tiny UI exercises performed by looking at the top entry of [Designer News](https://www.designernews.co/) (the prompt) and taking one simple design element I find interesting then either replicating it or using it as inspiration.

 Check it out [here](http://beatobongco.com/UI-Kata)